lups2000/mitmproxy-MCP/docs/design.md

 - uses mitmproxy view selectors such as `@all`, `@marked`, and `@focus`

 This matters because export should reflect the real flows currently present in mitmproxy, not a separate MCP-only representation.

+### Runtime options

+`list_options`, `get_option`, and `set_option`:

+- operate on the real running mitmproxy option state
+- expose option metadata such as type, default, current value, help text, and choices
+- use mitmproxy's native option parsing for updates

+`set_option` is intentionally not completely unrestricted.
+A blacklist blocks some higher-risk options such as:

+- bind/mode options
+- TLS trust configuration options
+- certificate path/passphrase options
+- allow/ignore host list options

+This keeps the MCP useful for runtime control without immediately exposing the riskiest proxy reconfiguration knobs.

 ### Duplicate vs replay